 - The World of Hyatt Credit Card

 Chase has not always held its airline and hotel co-branded cards, such as the IHG Rewards Premier Credit Card, to the 5/24 rule, but recent accounts have found that all Chase credit cards are now subject to the restriction.

 Exceptions to the 5/24 rule

 Beating the 5/24 rule is no easy feat, but some Chase applicants have had success being approved for targeted credit card offers – even if they have too many recent accounts.
-While this has happened on a case-by-case basis, it is not a guaranteed way around the rule, and we recommend against using tricks like this to try to skirt around the requirements.
+While this has happened on a case-by-case basis, it is not a guaranteed way around the rule, and we recommend against using tricks like these to try to skirt the requirements.

 How to check your 5/24 standing

 The easiest way to see if you are within the five open accounts rule in the last 24 months is to check your credit report.
 You can request a free copy of your credit report from any one of the three major credit bureaus at AnnualCreditReport.com, for example.